Undergraduate Programme

 The Undergraduate Programme offered by the Department of Electrical and Electronic Engineering,

-University of Peradeniya has the following revised structure for the Batches E20/21/22 Onwards:
+University of Peradeniya has the following revised structure for the Batches E23 Onwards:

 The degree program is designed for completion within four academic years.
-All the semesters, except the two complementary and the 8th semesters, are of 14-week duration (academic work) each.
-General Electives are covered in each of the complementary semesters which are of 8-week duration.
+All the semesters, except the two short semesters and the 8th semester, are of 14-week duration (academic work) each.
+General Electives are covered in each of the short semesters which are of 8-week duration.
 During the 8th semester, students will undergo Industrial Training.
 During a single semester, a student can enroll up to 18 credits of courses being offered.
 The courses are organized at five different levels indicated by the course numbers in 1000, 2000, 3000, 4000 (based on academic year), and 5000 series (elective courses).
 The technical elective courses are categorized according to the six sub-specializations of the department.

 The UG program is separated into two stages: the 1st semester or common core modules (General Program, GP, as previously known) in Engineering covering 1000-level courses and the Specialization Program in Engineering covering some of the 1000-level courses (2nd semester), and the courses 2000 level and above.
 The General Program is common to all the students entering the Faculty of Engineering.
 At the end of the 1st semester, students are streamed into specializations based on their academic performance and their personal preferences.
 Electrical and Electronic Engineering has been one of the most sought-after disciplines among students for many years.
 Both the Common and Specialization programs have courses with contributions to (i) Mathematics, Basic sciences, and Computing, (ii) Engineering Sciences & Engineering Design: Projects, and (iii) Complementary Studies: Management, Engineering economics, Communications, Humanities & Social sciences, and Engineering ethics.